ashrasmun/neovim-config/README.md

 Install `LLVM`, `node` and `git`.
 You can also use `zig` instead of `LLVM`.

-Finally, run this command in the NeoVim:
+Just in case the update won't be performed, run this command in NeoVim:
 `:TSUpdate rust python toml lua zig c cpp perl`

 ### rust-analyzer